microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

 PropertyItems        : {274, 305, 306, 36867...}
 ```

-This example shows how to retrieve the application logo for an application that is specified through the Object ID parameter.
+This example retrieves the thumbnail photo of the contact object specified with the object ID parameter.

 ## PARAMETERS

 ### -FileName
-If provided, the application logo is copied to the file who's name is provided in this parameter.
+When provided, the cmdlet writes a copy of the thumbnail photo to this filename.

 ```yaml
 Type: String